 Photographer with Down's syndrome 'sees the world differently'

-Photographer Oliver Hellowell has Down's syndrome, which his mother says means he sees the world differently to most other people.
+Photographer Oliver Hellowell has Down's syndrome, which his mother says means he sees the world differently from most people.

 Oliver's unique way of capturing the natural world has recently gained him a lot of fans.

-Just over a year ago his mother Wendy O'Carroll set up a Facebook page for the 18-year-old's photography.
-That page now has over 10,500 followers.
+Just over a year ago, his mother Wendy O'Carroll set up a Facebook page for the 18-year-old's photography.
+That page now has more than 10,500 followers.